IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 usage and to add further functionalities to IMASViz.
-By running the plugin from IMASViz the IMASViz created **IDS object** is passed to the plugin, thus opening and setting the IDS is not necessary (required when running the plugin as standalone application as shown in :ref:`exampleWidget_running_ui`).
+By running the plugin from IMASViz the IMASViz created **IDS object** is passed to the plugin, thus opening and setting the IDS is not necessary (required when running the plugin as a standalone application as shown in :ref:`exampleWidget_running_ui`).

 To run the plugin from IMASViz it must be first added (registered) in IMASViz ``$VIZ_HOME/imasviz/VizPlugins/VizPlugins.py`` source file.
-This is done through next few steps:
+This is done through the next few steps:

 1. Add plugin to a list of registered plugins